-Search engine web crawlers can actually test your site’s performance and assess whether it will load quickly.
+Web crawlers can actually test your site’s performance and assess whether it will load quickly.
 If your site takes longer than two seconds to load, you are probably losing SEO points.
-Search engine optimization agencies take action to improve page performance and speed up your load time, and you may see an improvement in your page ranking.
+Search engine optimization agencies improve page performance and speed up your load time.

-In 2016, mobile searches surpassed desktop browser searches for the first time.
-Today, mobile searches account for 60% of all web traffic and as high as 72% for certain industries.
+In 2016, mobile search surpassed desktop searches for the first time.
+Today, mobile search accounts for 60% of all web traffic and as much as 72% for certain industries.

 2016 was also the year that Google began moving to “mobile-first indexing.”
 This means that the first version of your website the web crawlers see is your mobile website.
-If your site does not work well on mobile or tablet, or it loads slowly or lacks content, you will lose ranking, even if your desktop website is comprehensive and lightning-fast.
+If your site does not work well on mobile or tablet, or it loads slowly or lacks content, you will lose rank, even if your desktop website is comprehensive and lightning-fast.

 When a website moves to a new URL, the original URL can be routed to the new location by means of a 301 redirect.
-When properly executed, the search engine web crawlers can still find the website, and your domain doesn’t suffer in terms of ranking.
+When properly executed, the search engine web crawlers can still find the website, and your domain doesn’t lose rank.

-If not properly done, when a user clicks on a link they may see nothing – a 404 page.
-This is clearly a bad user experience.
+If improperly done, when a user clicks on a link they may see nothing – a 404 page.
+Clearly a bad user experience.

-Search engine optimization agencies often find that website rebuild projects have neglected the redirects.
+Search engine optimization agencies often find that website rebuild projects have neglected redirects.
 This leads to a proliferation of “404 Site Not Found” errors.
 When crawlers encounter redirect errors your site gets penalized.